NunoMBatista/ConsultaCP/Graphs/Breadth-First Search/BFSExample.md

-BFS searches a tree, starting from the root and exploring every node at the current depth before moving on to the next depth level by using a queue, hence, the name Breadth-First
+BFS searches a tree, starting from the root and exploring every node at the current depth before moving on to the next depth level by using a queue, hence, the name Breadth-First.
 Complexity: $0(|V| + |A|)$.